espressif/esptool/flasher_stub/README.md

 * Set any other environment variables you'd like to override in the Makefile.

 * To build type `make`

+Activating an ESP-IDF environment takes care of most of these steps (only the ESP8266 gcc toolchain has to be manually added to PATH).

 # To Test